dctr/reason/README.md

-Reporting Errors using A Social Network
+Reporting Errors using a Social Network
 =======================================

 This software is curently under development and does not provide any working version.